Jimmy-Jay Morgan: Chelsea

 On 10 February 2023, Morgan joined Chelsea for an undisclosed fee.

 On 24 January 2025, Morgan joined League Two club Gillingham on loan for the remainder of the season.
+He made his debut for the club on 25 January 2025, in a 1–1 draw with Tranmere Rovers.
+He scored his first goal for the club on 4 March 2025, in a 3–1 defeat to Newport County.

-On 1 September 2025, Morgan joined EFL League One club Peterborough United on loan until the end of the season.
+On 1 September 2025, Morgan joined League One club Peterborough United on loan until the end of the season.
+He made his debut for the club the next day, in a 3–1 defeat to Leyton Orient in the EFL Trophy.
+He scored his first goal for the club on 6 September 2025, in a 3–2 defeat to Huddersfield Town.

+West Bromwich Albion

+On 18 June 2026, Morgan joined Championship club West Bromwich Albion on a four-year contract for an undisclosed fee.

+Morgan scored his first competitive goals for the club on 8 August 2026, scoring twice in a 4–1 EFL Cup game away at Rotherham United.
+On 15 August 2026, Morgan scored on his league debut with the club, in a 2-1 win against Norwich City.
+Having scored two goals and assisted a further two in his first three league matches, he was named EFL Young Player of the Month for August 2026.

 International career

 Morgan scored for the England U17 team in consecutive matches in October 2022, against Georgia and Israel in qualifying matches for the European U17 Championship, and had a tally of six goals is his first seven matches at that level.

 On 6 September 2023, Morgan made his England under-18 debut during a 2–0 defeat to France in Limoges.

-On 10 October 2025, Morgan made his England U20 debut during a 1-0 defeat to Switzerland at St. George's Park.
+On 10 October 2025, Morgan made his England U20 debut during a 1–0 defeat to Switzerland at St. George's Park.